-We live in a digital age, however parents can be at risk of sharing too much information about their children online and can potentially place their child at risk.
+We live in a digital age but parents can be at risk of sharing too much information about their children online and could potentially place their child at risk.

 ‘Sharenting’ tends to occur without children expressing their consent to the sharing of images and other content.

 Some things to think about before you share:

 Digital footprint: Most children have a digital footprint by the age of two.
 By being conscious about what you post as a parent, you are giving your child a more responsible approach to appropriate information-sharing on social media.

 Take down photos you have already posted which they might find embarrassing and this will teach them to think about how and what they share about others too.

 Think before you post anything about your child: How might your child feel about this photo or video in the future?

 Think twice about that cute or funny photo you may want to share of your child in the bathroom or bedroom.
 Could you be leaving your child open to ridicule or bullying later on in life?

 Consent: Is your child old enough to give consent?
 Consent is not just saying ‘yes’ or ‘no’, it is about the child understanding what they are agreeing to.